jbhonest/Django-Goodreads-Scraper/README.md

 ```bash
 python manage.py createsuperuser
 ```
-Then access the Django admin interface at http://127.0.0.1:8000/admin/ to manage books.
+Then access the Django admin interface at http://127.0.0.1:8000/admin/ to manage books and groups.

 ---